orlof/dcpu-admiral/README.md

 Hello World                   # function output
 </pre>

-Square Root that supports both integers and floats:
+Here is another example of Admiral code.
+A function that calculates square Root for integers and floats:

 <pre>
 >sqrt=edit()                  # start integrated editor